Shamauk/SPHFluidSimulator/README.md

 - You can use the keyboard number key (not numpad) to change scenes
 - You can do the same thing while holding SHIFT to go through the simulators
 - You can do the same thing while holding CTRL to go through the spatial discretizations
+- The scenes are dependent on time step and FPS so different simulators have different effects, do tweak the scene settings to obtain the desired result

 ## Issues Encountered